 The Wisconsin Access to Justice Commission was created by the Wisconsin Supreme Court at the request of the State Bar of Wisconsin to aid the courts in improving the administration of justice.
 Our mission is to develop and encourage means of expanding access to the civil justice system for unrepresented low-income Wisconsin residents.

-What is civil legal aid?
-Watch this short video explainer to find out.
-In a nutshell, civil legal aid is a system of public and private resources (including lawyers and self-help tools) that ensure fairness for all in the justice system, regardless of how much money you have.
+the network of public and private resources that ensure fairness for all in the justice system, regardless of how much money you have.
+It includes online self-help resources and forms, volunteers, and staffed legal services offices.
 Together, they help build stronger communities.
+Watch this short video below to find out more.